AdobeDocs/document-services/src/pages/use-cases/content-publishing/course-and-degree-certificate.md

 ---
-title: Adobe Developer — Document Services API Use Cases — Course and Degree Certificate
+title: 'Document Services API Use Case: Course and Degree Certificate'
 ---